Decentralized-ID/decentralized-id.github.io/self-sovereign/evolution-of-ssi.md

 ### What I'm hoping for:

 This is a modular breakdown of SSI documentation I would like to facilitate:
+(each, perhaps, around 800-1200 words)

+1. History of Digital Identity.
+Along the lines of Christopher Allen

-1. "How SSI works for the User" something along the line of how Antony Lewis described
+2. "How SSI works for the User" something along the line of how Antony Lewis
+  - At its essence, this describes "ssi architecture" so to speak: 'wallet', 'identifier', 'credential' etc and how it interelates

-2. "Principles of SSI" whatever you wanna call it, a complete, concise, and "exhaustive" list of foundational SSI principles or movement in that direction.
+3. "Principles of SSI" whatever you wanna call it, a complete, concise, and "exhaustive" list of foundational SSI principles or progress in that direction.

-3. SSI Why Blockchain? (yes, we know why, but is it written somewhere in a concicse ~800 word document?)
+4. SSI Why Blockchain?

-4. Myths of SSI
+5. Myths of SSI

-5. SSI Use Cases. (a'la "how to convince dad")
+6. SSI Use Cases. (a'la "how to convince dad")

-That's not exhaustive, but those are 5 goals.
+  - This uses the foundation "how SSI works for the USER" to go into more specific details of real life UX

+I'm not limited to those 6, and I'm not glued to that order, but thats a general goal, and "how I would do it."
 We have the foundations of some core SSI content\documentation that I think will improve SSI education\onboarding.
+Just as in modularizing a codebase, modularizing SSI documentation will make it easier for any aspect to be improved as needed.
+I hope for these to become living community driven documents.
+Pesonally, I'm good at collecting, organizing, and digesting information, but am new to the SSI community, so I'm sure there's plenty I'm not thinking of, or am missing.

 I can see that I'll need to spend a lot more time with this content, am just learning my way around it right now.